juliesymons/juliesymons/GettingStarted.md

 **cct-core** - This is the core library and API.
 It contains the compiler and runtime system necessary to optimize and distribute a CCT application.
 This package is currently imported as `libcog`.
 The cct-core library also contains the visual debugger, *cogdebugger*.

 **cct-io** - This library provides a set of objects which can be used for getting data into and out of a running CCT application using the field initialization, *sensor*, and *actuator* primatives that are part of the cct-core API.
-For example, it has APIs to read a ColorMovie file and put it into a sensor.
+For example, it has APIs to read an image file or movie file.
 This package is currently imported into some of the tutorial examples as `cogio`.

 **cct-nn** - This library provides APIs to support deep learning and neural networks.
 This package is currently imported into some of the tutorial examples as `toolkit.neuralnetwork`.